 DIGIC 6 with 45 autofocus points (important for speed and accuracy of autofocus and burst photography).

-Full HD video with fully manual control and selectable frame rates (great for precision and high-quality video work).
+Full HD video with full manual control and selectable frame rates (great for precision and high-quality video work).

 Reasonable price for a good DSLR that provides a lot of value (especially compared to other DSLRs under 1 lakh).